What is Giving Tuesday?

 Once you’ve chosen a cause or organization to support, you need to set goals and a timeline.
 How long will this fundraiser last?
 Do you have a target amount of money or toys or food to donate?
 Also think about what your practice will contribute – a fixed amount, matched donations, or something else.

 Once you’ve worked out the details, it’s time to spread the word.
 Let your clients know via social media, an email blast, or in their regular meetings with you that you are collecting donations for Giving Tuesday.
-Remind them of the tax benefits of donating to charity, but also keep in mind the new rules for charitable giving that came along with the 2017 Tax Cuts & Jobs Act.
+Remind them of the potential tax benefits of donating to charity, but also keep in mind the new rules for charitable giving that came along with the 2017 Tax Cuts & Jobs Act.
 There are several different types of charitable giving, and each comes with its own regulations and limitations.

 After the Fundraiser Closes